A Team of Behavioral Healthcare Professionals

-Patients at Gracie Square Hospital benefit from a multidisciplinary treatment team specially trained to meet their individual needs.
-Based upon an evaluation and assessment by all members of the treatment team, each patient receives a customized plan of care.
-Specialists in other areas of medicine are called upon as needed, ensuring that our patients benefit from the comprehensive range of healthcare services available through the NewYork-Presbyterian network.
+Patients at Gracie Square Hospital benefit from a multidisciplinary care team specially trained to meet their personal needs.
+We call upon specialists from other areas of medicine as needed, ensuring that our patients benefit from the comprehensive range of healthcare services available through the NewYork-Presbyterian network.
+Our treatment team includes:

 - Certified occupational therapists.
 Our certified occupational therapists focus on enabling individuals to re-engage in meaningful occupations through a variety of skill sets such as skills development, establishing positive habits and routines, setting therapy goals, using cognitive-behavioral techniques (CBT), and understanding underlying physiological influences.
 They help our patients develop, recover, improve, and maintain the skills needed for daily living and working.

 - Certified alcoholism and substance abuse counselor.
 These professionals provide care and support for patients dealing with co-occurring disorders, such as alcohol and/or drug use and a mental health condition.